NetApp-Automation/FlexPod-Datacenter-with-Cisco-UCS-M6-VMware-vSphere-7.0-U2-and-NetApp-ONTAP-9.9/README.md

 git clone https://github.com/NetApp-Automation/FlexPod-Datacenter-with-Cisco-UCS-M6-VMware-7.0-U2-and-NetApp-ONTAP-9.9
 ```

-2. There are two variable files under the vars folder 'ontap_main.yml' for setup of ONTAP and 'ontap_tools_main.yml' for setup of ONTAP tools, that need to be filled out with environment specific parameters prior to executing the playbook.
+2. There is a variable file under the vars folder 'ontap_main.yml' for setup of ONTAP, that needs to be filled out with environment specific parameters prior to executing the playbook.

 NOTE: The format of the variable file needs to be maintained as it is, any changes to the structure of the file may lead to failure in execution of the playbook.

 NOTE: Sample values are pre-populated against some variables in order to provide the user additional clarity on how the variable needs to be filled out.
 Please replace the sample values with your environment specific information.

-3. Update the credentials for the ONTAP Cluster and VMware vCenter
+3. Update the credentials for the ONTAP Cluster

 Navigate to the 'ontap' file within the 'group_vars' directory and update it with the admin credentials for the ONTAP cluster